Document Type

 Abstract

-I show, for the first time, how the United States has manufactured the conditions for Pakistan’s consent.
-Using its perch at the IMF, the U.S. has helped cultivate Pakistan’s debt dependency, a domestic elite constituency that courts bailouts, and the military’s prominent role in political affairs.
-The U.S. has then leveraged these dynamics to secure Pakistan’s cooperation.
+I show how the United States has manufactured the conditions for Pakistan's consent.
+With the IMF, and over the course of several decades, the United States has helped create Pakistan's debt dependency, cultivate a domestic constituency that courts bailouts, and strengthen the military's prominent role in political affairs.
+The United States has conveniently leveraged these dynamics to secure Pakistan's cooperation in the GWOT.

-This study suggests that consent, as a safeguard against extraterritorial force, is only as strong as states’ economic independence.
-In turn, to meaningfully enforce the prohibition against the use of force, a pillar of our international legal order, may require transforming how international financial institutions, like the IMF, are governed.
+This Article suggests that consent, as a safeguard against extraterritorial force, is only as strong as states' ability to avoid economic compulsion.
+In turn, meaningfully enforcing the prohibition against the use of force, a pillar of our international legal order, may require transforming how international financial institutions, like the IMF, are governed.

 Recommended Citation